paulhenry46/Higgs_Discovery_Project/theory.md

 ### Mathematical Model
 #### The Higgs Potential (The "Mexican Hat")

-The theory starts with the potential energy term, $V(\Phi)$, from the Higgs Lagrangian:
+The theory starts with the potential energy term, $V(\Phi)$, from the Higgs Lagrangian [Peskin & Schroeder, Chap.
+20]:

 $$V(\Phi) = \mu^2 |\Phi|^2 + \lambda |\Phi|^4$$